alexmestre88/Google-Cyber-Security/README.md

   * IDS/IPS tools
   * Firewalls

-Each directory holds the files for each of the courses in the certificate and the order they were completed in is:
+Each directory holds the files for practical projects in this course:
-  1. Foundations of Cybersecurity
-  2. Play It Safe: Manage Security Risks
+  1. Play It Safe: Manage Security Risks
-  3. Connect and Protect: Networks and Network Security
+  2. Connect and Protect: Networks and Network Security
-  4. Tools of the Trade: Linux and SQL
+  3. Tools of the Trade: Linux and SQL
-  5. Assets, Threats, and Vulnerabilities
+  4. Assets, Threats, and Vulnerabilities
-  6. Sound the Alarm: Detection and Response
+  5. Sound the Alarm: Detection and Response
-  7. Automate Cybersecurity Tasks with Python
+  6. Automate Cybersecurity Tasks with Python
-  8. Put It to Work: Prepare for Cybersecurity Jobs (No files needed)

 <hs> - Certifications - </h2>